q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 ```
 The ROI boxes has been changed from previous step. <b>Please make sure you make the ROI box exactly same.</b>
 * I also made rightmost index same as `gleft` because to handle contours appearing on exactly at `681` column.
-* Then i also prepared icons that we will be using.
+* Then I also prepared icons that we will be using.
 Variable `icons` will hold all icons as array.
-* Then i made a list to hold verticle extreme positions of each VUI boxes, in other words, position of opposite breadths.
+* Then I made a list to hold verticle extreme positions of each VUI boxes, in other words, position of opposite breadths.
-* Then i took the name of mode from the icon names, it is much easier than manually writing.
+* Then I took the name of mode from the icon names, it is much easier than manually writing.
 * Then two different dictionaries holds the key as mode name and value as icon image and box's positions.

 ### Running Averages